 The Board of Directors includes categories of members.
 Maryland REALTORS® Officers, including the Immediate Past President, as well as two Presidential and two President-Elect Appointees, serve one year terms.
 Each of the six largest firms in the state as of June 1st has one seat, which must be held by a principal or a member of management appointed by the firm.
 Large firm appointees serve a one-year term.

-Local boards/associations each appoint one representative of their choice, who may be any member in good standing.
+Local associations/boards each appoint one representative of their choice, who may be any member in good standing.
 Local board representatives serve a one year term.

-Local boards in each of Maryland REALTORS®’s nine districts are also represented on the board by a District Vice President (DVP), selected by the board or boards in that region.
+Local associations/boards in each of Maryland REALTORS®’s nine districts are also represented on the board by a District Vice President (DVP), selected by the association/board or association/boards in that region.
 DVPs serve two-year staggered terms and are limited to two consecutive terms.

 Eight At-Large Directors serve two year, staggered terms.
 The At-Large Directors are elected by the outgoing Board at its meeting in September, and are limited to two consecutive terms.

-Members who sit on NAR’s Executive Committee are automatically members of Maryland REALTORS®’s Board of Directors, as well as our
+Members who sit on NAR’s Executive Committee are automatically members of Maryland REALTORS®’s Board of Directors, as well as the

 Executive Committee for the duration of their NAR appointment.